-To launch the Explain tools, users simply need to right click on any data point in a visual and choose "Explain" from the context menu.
-This will trigger the underlying query engine to retrieve all the details for that data points across the ENTIRE data model and present it to the Explain machine learning engine for automated analysis.
+To launch the Explain tools, users simply need to right click on any single data point in a visual and choose Explain from the context menu - for Explain the difference, select two points, right-click on either point, and choose Explain the difference from the context menu.
+This will trigger the underlying query engine to retrieve all the details for these data points across the ENTIRE data model and present it to the Explain machine learning engine for automated analysis.

 - You can trigger the explain engine from the NLQ search bar or Chat Bot by typing in a plain English question.
 Click here for more details.

-When the processing is complete, the user is presented with a simplified explanation of the results in 2 separate tabs.
+When the processing is complete, a simplified explanation of the results is displayed in two separate tabs:

-The "eye ball" diagram shows the items that MOST explains where the values in the data point are categorically allocated - starting with the highest values (biggest oval) and then the next biggest item in the context of that previous item and so on (i.e. subsets of the previous item).
+The "eye ball" diagram shows the items that MOST explain where the values in the data point are categorically allocated - starting with the highest values (in the biggest oval), then the next biggest item in the context of that previous item and so on (i.e. subsets of the previous item).
 The labels highlight hierarchical member elements, the hierarchy itself and the value attributed or allocated to it (red box above).
-The amount is by definition a subset of the previous parent node or data point (red box above).
+The amount is, by definition, a subset of the previous parent node or data point (red box above).

-Clicking on any oval in the eye ball will trigger a "context analysis" on the right (green arrow above) showing the hierarchy's other members, for that selected data point.
-This can be very useful is trying to see other impacting elements and more context to the analysis.
+Click on any oval in the eye ball to trigger a "context analysis" on the right (green arrow above) showing the hierarchy's other members, for that selected data point.
+This can be very useful when trying to see other impacting elements and more context to the analysis.

-Tab 2 (blue arrow above) will show what factors are pushing the average value of the data point higher, based on other categorical items from other hierarchies AND other metrics in the data set.
+Tab 2 (blue arrow above) shows what factors are pushing the average value of the data point higher, based on other categorical items from other hierarchies AND other metrics in the data set.
 This is the Influencers analysis.